majkevh/spectral-master/README.md

-# LITE: A Stable Framework for Lattice-Integrated Embedding of Topological Descriptors
+# LITE: A Framework for Lattice-Integrated Embedding of Topological Descriptors
 **Author**: Michael Etienne Van Huffel

 ## Description